PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Shaymin.md

 After finding a shiny, go to the Switch Home to idle.
 Turn this off for unattended streaming so that your viewers can see the shiny.

+### Bike Shortcut:

+This is the Dpad button that is used to quickly trigger the bike.

 ## Advanced Settings:
 These are advanced settings.
 You shouldn't need to touch these unless something isn't working and you're trying to debug it yourself.

 ### Exit Battle Timeout: